 In the event popover you see several basic properties: name, date, location, status, profile and labels.
 These basic properties can also be edited in the popover if you have the correct permissions.
 Please note: the name, date and location cannot be edited if the event is locked; these fields are protected by lock that you must unlock first (you need the correct permissions to do this).

-The popover appears when you hover the cursor over the magnifying glass icon in the upper-right corner of the event cell in the calendar.
-The popover disappears when the cursor is removed from the magnifying glass icon or from the popover itself.
+The popover appears when you hover the cursor over the info icon (the “i”) in the upper-right corner of the event cell in the calendar.
+The popover disappears when the cursor is removed from the info icon or from the popover itself.
 When you drag the popover it will remain visible and you must close it.

 If the event is part of a production, the popover will also display the name, status and profile of the production.
 Please note that ‘n/a’ (not applicable) is written under the status or profile of the production if all events in the production do not have the same status or the same profile.
 Customizing the profile or status of the production here results in the customization of the profile and status of all the events in this production.